 Spider veins are a mild form of varicose veins that appear as thin red and blue lines or as web-like networks of blood vessels on the surface of the skin.
 These abnormally enlarged veins appear when valves inside the veins no longer work properly.

-Located in Johnson City, our vein doctors have treated hundreds of patients with spider veins and other veinous conditions.
+With three locations in Johnson City, Kingsport, and Knoxville our vein doctors have treated hundreds of patients with spider veins and other venous conditions.
 Our staff has years of experience, and we would love to help you achieve the results you desire.
-If you are interested in Johnson City Spider Vein Removal or just want to learn more about the treatment options, contact our office today.
+If you are interested in Spider Vein Removal or just want to learn more about the treatment options, contact our office today.

 Before & After

 There are a variety of different risk factors that increase the chances of a person getting spider veins and varicose veins.
 Such factors include:

 Symptoms of Spider Veins

 Spider veins typically carry fewer health risks than varicose veins and are usually only a cosmetic problem.
 In some cases, however, they can lead to more serious issues.
 Such issues include: